-Overview of PCB Design Output Files
+Overview of PCB Design Outputs and Manufacturing Files

 Before your board can be put into production and prepared for assembly, you have to generate a set of files that assist your manufacturer.
 These are your PCB design output files, also known as manufacturing files, fabrication data, assembly files, and a host of other names.
 Fabricators and assemblers will use different sets of output files to produce your PCBA, and the design team will have to generate these before a product can be quoted and put into fabrication.